cloudspannerecosystem/autoscaler/terraform/gke/README.md

     ```

     Alternatively, if you want to manage the state of the Autoscaler in your own
-    Cloud Spanner instance, please create the following table in advance:
+    Cloud Spanner instance, please create the following table and database role in advance:

     ```sql
     CREATE TABLE spannerAutoscaler (